 - Minister for Labour and Transport Hon.
 Ramesh Lekhak visited Qatar on 20 January 2008.

 - Minister for Foreign Affairs Hon.
 Ramesh Nath Pandey visited Qatar in 2005 and 2006.

 - King Gyanendra and Queen Komal visited Qatar in 2005 to attend the Second G-77 Summit.

 - King Birendra paid a private visit to Qatar in 1999.

 - Prime Minister Rt.
 Hon.
 Girija Prasad Koirala paid an official visit to Qatar in 1998.

 - Director General of Passports and Expatriates Affairs of the Ministry of Interior Brigadier-General Mohamed Ahmed Al Ateeq visited Nepal from 29 February to 1 March 2016.

 - Environment Minister H.E.
 Mr Abdullah bin Mubarak bin Abboud Al-Midhadhi visited Nepal on 5-9 April 2012 to participate in the Conference on Mountainous Countries.

 - Minister for Foreign Affairs H.E.
 Sheikh Hamad bin Jassim bin Jabr Al Thani visited Nepal in 2009.

 Nepal and the State of Qatar have modest level of bilateral trade.
-After the setback of 2015 earthquakes in Nepal setback, trade was gaining momentum before being impacted by the Covid-19 crisis.
+After the setback of 2015 earthquakes in Nepal, bilateral trade has been gaining momentum, slightly pushed back during the Covid-19 years.
 In recent years, Nepal has been exporting carpet, food products, and textile and leather items to Qatar whereas Nepal imports polyethylene, gold jewelries, electronic equipment and parts, and textiles from Qatar.
 The following table reflects the bilateral trade figures between the two countries in recent years:

 |Year||Export to Qatar (N Rs)||Import from Qatar (N Rs)|

 Source: Trade and Export Promotion Centre (TEPC), Nepal

 In a bid to enhance business engagements and create an economic partnership between the business communities of two countries, Nepal Chamber of Commerce and Qatar Chamber of Commerce signed a Memorandum of Understanding in 2018.
 An Agreement on Economic, Commercial and Technical Cooperation between the two countries is also in place since 2005.